Dyl777/distributed-key-value-system/README.md

 ## Notes & Caveats

-- This is an educational project.
-It does not provide strict consistency, security, persistence, or production-grade cluster management.
+- This is an educational project, it does not provide strict consistency, security, persistence, or production-grade cluster management.
 - Tests / integration harnesses are not included by default; run multiple local nodes (different ports) to experiment.

-(c) Demo project — see in-source file headers for full copyright & license.

 ## Planned / Future Features